Bohr’s model of hydrogen atom energy levels

-In 1913, Neils Bohr adopted the Rutherford model for the explanation of the atomic spectra of the hydrogen atom by Bohr’s theory.
-But according to classical mechanics, when a charged particle subjected to the acceleration it emits radiation and loses energy to hit the nucleus.
+In 1913, Neils Bohr adopted the Rutherford model for the explanation of the atomic spectra of the hydrogen energy levels by Bohr’s theory.
+But according to classical mechanics, when a charged particle subjected to the acceleration it emits radiation and loses energy to hit the nucleus of an atom.

 Thus according to Rutherford atomic theory, the energy of the electron loses continuously and the observed spectra should be continuous spectra.

 But the actual electromagnetic spectrum consists of well-defined lines of definite frequencies.
-To resolve these anomalous Niels Bohr’s proposed a new atomic model of the hydrogen atom.
+To resolve these anomalous Niels Bohr proposed a new hydrogen model of an atom.

 - An atom possesses several stable circular orbits in which an electron can stay.
 Thus an electron stays in a particular orbit where no emission or absorption of energy occurs.
 These orbits are called energy levels of an atom.